scala/docs.scala-lang/contribute/bug-reporting-guide.md

 title: Bug Reporting
 ---

-The Scala project tracker is located at [http://issues.scala-lang.org](http://issues.scala-lang.org).
+The Scala compiler and standard library bug tracker is located at [https://github.com/scala/bug](https://github.com/scala/bug).
 Before you submit a bug make sure that it is certainly a bug by following instructions in *Is it a Bug?*.

 ## Is it a Bug?